Swamp Thing (song): Background and release

-"Swamp Thing" is almost completely instrumental, consisting mainly of: drums, synthesizer sounds and banjo.
+Mike Pickering from M People gave it the dancefloor seal of approval when he played it at The Haçienda in Manchester.
+The duo then performed at the Radio 1 roadshow in Cleethorpes, which led to "Swamp Thing" being included on their playlist.
+The single ended up going to number three on the UK Singles Chart, staying in the charts for 17 weeks over the summer and autumn of 1994.
+It is almost completely instrumental, consisting mainly of: drums, synthesizer sounds and banjo.
 The only vocals are Well alright, watch out, Feel alright and I just dig it, sampled from the 1973 reggae song "Papa Do It Sweet" by Lloyd & Patsy.
-The banjo part was written and performed by Roger Dinsdale – a folk musician who also played the guitar and the mandolin.
-Dinsdale died in July 2009.